Bench and Arrest Warrant Attorney in Bay Area

 Is there a Bench Warrant or Arrest Warrant out for your arrest?
 You are at risk of being arrested by the police and brought to jail or court at any time when you have an outstanding arrest warrant or bench warrant for you in California.

-Get an expert California defense attorney to help handle your warrant as soon as possible.
+Get an experienced California defense attorney to help handle your warrant as soon as possible.
 Contact Ginny Walia Law Offices right away at (800) 379-9330.

 Our Defense Attorneys may be able to: